dotnet/docs/docs/standard/linq/serialize-xmlserializer.md

 # How to serialize using XmlSerializer (LINQ to XML)

-This article shows an example that serializes and deserializes using <xref:System.Xml.Serialization.XmlSerializer>.
+This article shows an example that serializes and deserializes using <xref:System.Xml.Serialization.XmlSerializer> in C# and Visual Basic.

 ## Example: Create objects that contain `XElement` objects, then serialize and deserialize them